flyingfox123/myblog/language/java/basics/UseException.md

 }
 ```

-This way, the code is not even °∞uglified°± and it allows for the possibility of recovery by the caller, which is more aware of the grander scheme of things:
+This way, the code is not even ‚Äúuglified‚Äù and it allows for the possibility of recovery by the caller, which is more aware of the grander scheme of things:

 ```java
 public void loadDataAndShowUiBecauseUserClickedThatButton() {